WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1D/PWM/README.md

 ## Overview

-This example project demonstrates how to use WPC python driver to communication with PWM
+This example project demonstrates how to use WPC python driver with PWM

 For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-To create your own application, start with this simple template and then include your custom code.
+If you want to build your own PWM application, try to use this as a basic template, then add your own code.

 ## How To Use This Example